fabianostermann/EAR-Drummer/README.md

-# PatternJazzDrummer
+# EAR Drummer

-This is a java8 realtime system that generates rhythmical drum patterns outputted via midi to accompany a jazz soloist sending its melodies in via midi.
+EAR Drummer is a realtime interactive music system that generates rhythmical drum patterns.\
+It produces midi output that provides backing music to accompany a Jazz soloist.\
+It uses **E**volutionary Computing, is fully **A**utonomous and **R**eacts to midi input.

+## Quick Start

+EAR Drummer is implemented in pure Java.\
+The easiest way of running it is by executing the released Jar.\
+If you want to compile the project's source, it is recommended to use the Ant build file.\
+An short instruction to the GUI can be found in the *doc/* directory.

+## Future Plans:

-#Translation of RuleBased Approach to CombinationBased one (see init/Settings.java)
+* Transformation of *RuleBased* Approach to *CombinationBased*\
-Rule -> SoloFactor, PatternFactor

-chromatic -> chromatic, moreTicks freeJazz -> freeJazz, random holdworth -> holdsworth, instrumentJumps keepInstruments -> -, keepInstruments
-legato -> legato, moreTicks
-keepOriginal -> -, keepOriginal
-ostinato -> ostinato, doubleAccent pedal -> pedal, morePause random -> random, random staccato -> staccato, accent keepTicks -> -, keepTicks virtuoso -> virtuoso, newInstruments wide -> wide, allInstruments

-LOUDNESS RULE ??
+(see src/init/Settings.java -> FitnessVersion.CombinationBased)\
+Rules become different combinations of SoloFactors and PatternFactors